wordswords/dotfiles/README.md

 Full docs: [https://github.com/vim-airline/vim-airline](https://github.com/vim-airline/vim-airline)

-1. The problems in the file are noted in the far right.
+1. The problems in the file show in the far right.
 If there are no problems there will be no red or orange expanded sections.

 * Orange - Warnings
 * Red - Errors

-2. It will show you how many warnings or errors there are, and the line number of the first one.
+2. It will show you the number of warnings or errors there are, and the line number of the first one.
 You should be able to skip between warnings/errors with the `<Left>` and `<Right>` keys.

-3. When you are searching through the file with `/` then it shows you: your term, how many matches there are of your term, and which one you're on.
+3. When you are searching through the file with `/` then it shows you: your term, the number of matches there are of your term, and which one you're on.

 4. Other info displayed includes File Format, file type detected, current line of code / total lines of code, current column number / total columns, and so on.

-5. When it shows 'SPELL' is on, it is checking text spellings in addition to any code related errors.
+5. When it shows 'SPELL' is on, it will highlight text spellings and any code related errors.
 To toggle this, use `:set nospell` or `:set spell`.
 It highlights spelling errors in comments.